This Page was last reviewed and changed on October 18th, 2021

 Oasis Runcorn is located in Cheshire and offers a safe environment with tailored treatments.
-Our unique programme means that we can provide bespoke treatment and care dependant on each person’s needs.
+Our unique programme means that we can provide bespoke treatment and care suitable for each person’s needs.
 A 12 step programme and Oasis Strengths programme are both delivered within the therapeutic environment.
 We provide primary and secondary treatment which consists of community process, process groups, therapeutic activities, one-to-one counselling, house meetings, workshops, groups and worksheets.

 Oasis Runcorn rehab facility has an admission team on standby 24/7 who can arrange urgent same day admissions where necessary.
-The rehab is fully regulated by the Care Quality Commission, and as such adheres to strict guidelines and policies both medically and therapeutically.
+The rehab is fully regulated by the Care Quality Commission, and as such adheres to strict guidelines and policies, both medically and therapeutically.
 You can be confident of receiving only the best in medical and clinical care.

 If you or a loved one are seriously struggling with addiction, private rehab provides:

 Immediate admission to a safe and nurturing environment

 The cost of rehab varies depending on the area and the type of treatment you require.
 However, it is usually priced at around £1,500 – £3,000 per week.
 If you are thinking about attending a private rehab facility near Cheshire and would like to find out specific costs, get in touch with one of our team who will provide you with this information and answer any questions you have to help you make a decision.

 To find out further information on the cost of rehab enter your number below and one of our team will call you back

 What treatment services are offered by the NHS?